 Derek: Thank you so much for all the support!
 God is doing amazing things and I certainly hope to continue to make music that touches the lives of both believers and non-believers alike.

-Read our review our In Memoriam here (opens new window).
+Read our review of In Memoriam here (opens new window).